FwpsCalloutRegister0 function (fwpsk.h)

 NTSTATUS FwpsCalloutRegister0( void *deviceObject, const FWPS_CALLOUT0 *callout, UINT32 *calloutId );

-A pointer to a device object that was previously created by the callout driver.
+[in, out] A pointer to a device object that was previously created by the callout driver.
 For more information about how a callout driver creates a device object, see Creating a Device Object.

-A pointer to a constant FWPS_CALLOUT0 structure that contains the data that is required to register the callout with the filter engine.
+[in] A pointer to a constant FWPS_CALLOUT0 structure that contains the data that is required to register the callout with the filter engine.

-A pointer to a UINT32-typed variable that receives a run-time identifier that identifies the callout in the filter engine.
+[out, optional] A pointer to a UINT32-typed variable that receives a run-time identifier that identifies the callout in the filter engine.
 The callout driver passes this identifier to the FwpsCalloutUnregisterById0 function when unregistering the callout from the filter engine.
 If a callout driver is filtering a data flow, it also passes this identifier to the FwpsFlowAssociateContext0 and FwpsFlowRemoveContext0 functions.
 If a callout driver injects data into data streams, it also passes this identifier to the FwpsStreamInjectAsync0 function.
 The filter engine also passes this identifier to the callout driver's flowDeleteFn callout function.
 This parameter is optional and can be NULL.

 The FwpsCalloutRegister0 function returns one of the following NTSTATUS codes.